 April 2026

-Teeth brushing Revisited – Sorbitol and Artificial Flavoring Can Upset Your Dog’s Tummy
+Teeth brushing Revisited – More Encouragement for Brushing Your Dog's Teeth

 We had offered him chicken necks, which various naturalistic vets recommended as a safe and healthful way to get his teeth cleaned in a natural manner, but we found his attention would wander from the neck quickly, and our offering would be abandoned in some out of the way location in the house or yard.

 Instead, our regular vet recommended a pet toothpaste, which we promptly purchased and began using on a nightly basis.
-One of us held him in an embrace while the other did the “brushing” – with just an index finger, very gently, to get him accustomed to the sensation.
-We thought we were succeeding finally, as he appeared to tolerate it without too much resistance.
+One of us held him in an embrace while the other did the “brushing” – with just a gloved index finger, very gently, to get him accustomed to the sensation.

 What to Do About Veterinary Fees